-Jao Sua, another restaurant slightly far from the centre, would certainy be the people’s choice for best Thai in town.
-It’s always packed with an eclectic crowd – especially after bar closing time at 1am – and thus offers a taste of the real Thailand.
+Jao Sua, another restaurant slightly out of the centre, would certainly be the people’s choice for best Thai in town.
+Open all night, it’s always packed with an eclectic crowd – especially after bar closing time at 1am – and thus offers a taste of the real Thailand.
 The menu is huge and cheap, with almost anything Thai you can think of, including dishes with birds and frogs.

 Best are the southern specialities such as the hot and sour fish curry, kaeng som and the chilli prawn dip, nam phrik kung sot.
 The rickety old wooden building offers plenty of seating choice – you can even sit cross-legged on the floor.

-While not as spectacular as the previous three, Bai Toey’s pleasant dining room on the banks of the Krabi River provides good, reliable Thai cuisine, only a short walk from the old pier on Khong Kha Rd.
+Bai Toey’s pleasant dining room on the banks of the Krabi River provides tasty, reliable Thai cuisine, only a short walk from the old pier on Khong Kha Rd.
+The seafood here is excellent.
 Try the clams stir fried in sweet chilli paste and basil (hawy waan pat nam phrik pao) or the strange-sounding but excellent squid stir-fried with salted eggs – there’s plenty of dishes you won’t find on a tourist Thai menu.

-In the sea of restaurants near the beach, there are sadly less than a handful that made this list (we are not including any hotel restaurants here).
-Though there are plenty of good and authentic basic eateries in the area (the stretch from the mosque up through the village has the best of them), not to mention great street food, our mission here was to find the best in local dining: a place where Thai people would go for a nice meal out.
+In the sea of restaurants near the beach, there are sadly less than a handful that made this list.
+Though there are plenty of good and authentic basic eateries in the area (the stretch from the mosque up through the village has the best of them), not to mention good street food, our mission here was to find the best in local dining: a place where Thai people would go for a nice meal out.

-This is not to say that the Thai food served in the fancier beachfront restaurants is all bad: while it can be horribly watery and bland, much of it is perfectly edible – it’s just that it does not resemble anything Thai people would eat.
+This is not to say that the Thai food served in the fancier beachfront restaurants is all bad: in fact, it’s improved considerably over the past few years and much of it is perfectly edible – it’s just that it does not resemble anything Thai people would eat.

 Another beachfront restaurant – this time on Nopparat Thara, round the corner from Ao Nang – that is highly recommended is Wang Sai Seafood.
-The restaurant of choice for visiting Thais, the canteen-like dining room is nothing fancy, but the quality and freshness of the ingredients – including the non-seafood items – is unbeatable.
+The restaurant of choice for visiting Thais, the open air, strip-lit dining room is short on decor, but the quality and freshness of the ingredients – including the non-seafood items – is unbeatable.
 Try a fiery Thai salad – grilled aubergine, or wing bean and coconut – alongside some plain grilled fish.